so-rose/convmlv/README.md

 	-l <path>		LUT - Specify a LUT to apply.
 	  --> Supports cube, 3dl, dat, m3d.

 	-S [int]		SATPOINT - Specify the 14-bit saturation point of your camera.
+You don't usually want to.
 	  --> Lower if -H1 yields purple highlights.
 Must be correct for highlight reconstruction.
 	  --> Determine using the max value of 'dcraw -D -j -4 -T'